This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Whisk together eggs, oil, sugar, and extract in a mixing bowl.
+• Whisk eggs, oil, sugar, and extract in a mixing bowl.
 Stir in flour, baking powder, and salt.

 • For the glaze, combine all ingredients in a small bowl and whisk till smooth, adding enough warm cream to get a thin but creamy consistency.